 Overwhelmed Medical System and a Learning Curve

-Clinicians new to the arena of post-viral disease may need to seek medical education opportunities.
+Clinicians new to the arena of infection-associated disease may need to seek medical education opportunities.
 CMEs, or continuing medical education credits, are required for US clinicians to keep their licenses current.
-Pursuing these opportunities to learn about Long COVID and manage the cases of patients with chronic complex disease can be challenging given clinicians’ already-limited time.
+Pursuing these opportunities to learn about Long COVID and manage the cases of patients with chronic complex diseases can be challenging given clinicians’ already limited time.

 The Impact of Long COVID on Medical Practitioners